glinesbdev/versus/src/verse/basics/README.md

 ### Public

-Public is the easies attribute to understand.
+Public is the easiest attribute to understand.
 If something is marked as public, we can use it anywhere!

 ```ruby
 # Helpers/player_helper.verse